Percolation phase transition on planar spin systems: Comparison of pivotal probabilities

-~ In this section we establish the relation between the two concepts of influence introduced in Section~\ref{s:proof_ingredients}, namely, the influence of an initial opinion and the influence of a clock tick.
+~ In this section we prove Lemma~\ref{l:AG}, which establishes a relation between the two concepts of influence introduced in Section~\ref{s:proof_ingredients}, namely, the influence of an initial opinion and the influence of a clock tick.
 This will rely on an Aizenman-Grimmett type of argument, where the pivotality of a clock tick is transferred to pivotality of initial conditions through local changes in the quenched configuration.

 Since each tick has a random region of influence, it is not necessarily true that we can relate its influence to the initial condition of its corresponding site.
 In fact, we prove that if there exists a pivotal clock tick, then it is possible to modify the configuration in a neighborhood of the tick and obtain a pivotal initial opinion on a nearby site.